willaguiar/ASC_and_heat_transport/README.md

+# Extensive codes branch

+This is an extension of the main branch which contains all codes usid in this project, even the onethat were not used in the final publication

 # Antarctic Slope Current (ASC) control on cross-slope heat transport

 A collaborative project to investigate the relationship between ASC variability (spatial and temporal) and cross-slope heat transport variability.
 This will use ACCESS-OM2-01 IAF output.